 Bats often enter rooms through an open window or door, but they can also enter through places like chimneys, openings in interior walls that lead to attics or basements, or openings in outer walls of the house.
 If you find one bat inside your home, check and make sure there is not a bat colony living somewhere else in the house (usually the attic).
 Bats do not make or enlarge holes, but rather use pre-existing openings to enter buildings.
 They can enter a hole as small as 1/2 inch wide!
 Thoroughly inspect the exterior of the building for any openings, a hole that is used by bats is often discolored from body-oil residue.
 You can also find out where bats are roosting by watching for them at sunset when they emerge to feed.

-If you have located a bat colony in your home and if you decide to exclude the animals, first find all the points where they are gaining entry.
+If you have located a bat colony in your home and want to exclude the animals, first find all the points where they are gaining entry.
 Seal all these entryways with hardware cloth or sheet metal, except the largest or most often used.
 Once all but one of the entryways are sealed, attach bird netting or flexible plastic strips with staples or duct tape over the last opening (leave the bottom open) to create a one-way exit.
 The bats will leave to feed and not be able to regain entry.
 Leave the one-way exit in place for several nights to be sure that all bats are gone, as not all bats leave the roost every night.
 After all bats have left, permanently seal the remaining hole.
 The months of May through August are not a good time to try to solve bat colony problems because it is likely that young bats will be present and they can't leave the roost.
 The most ideal time is winter, after the bats have left to hibernate.
 Before this, you can try to harass the bats into leaving by lighting the area continuously and using fans to cool the attic, which can make the temperature inhospitable to them.
 If you have a suitable area outside to install a bat house, you can encourage the bats to stay in your yard by giving them somewhere safe to live.

-Although bats have been commonly associated with the transmission of rabies, the incidence of rabies in bat populations in the northeast has been estimated to be less than one-half of one percent.
+Although bats have been commonly associated with the transmission of rabies, the incidence of rabies in bat populations in the northeast has been estimated to be less than 0.5 percent.
 Bats with rabies generally are not aggressive and do not bite unless provoked.
 Nonetheless, if you have unknown contact with a bat it is necessary to have the bat tested for rabies and to notify your physician.

 Areas that contain large accumulations of bat or bird droppings may harbor histoplasmosis fungi spores, which can cause infection in humans.
 To prevent exposure, avoid soil contaminated with bat droppings.
 If it is necessary to be in such areas, wear gloves, work boots, and a facemask or self-containing breathing apparatus, and contain exposed clothing in a bag until washing.